3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Introduction

-Due to the nonparametric SFH, two-component dust model, and flexible attenuation curve, {\fontfamily{qcr}\selectfont Prospector} yields more self-consistent SFR estimates \citep{Leja2022}, in contrast to those inferred by combined rest-UV and IR fluxes \citep{Daddi2007, KennicuttEvans2012, Whitaker2012, Whitaker2014}.
-While UV+IR estimates remain broadly consistent for actively star-forming systems, they can overestimate SFRs in suppressed systems by up to $\sim$1 dex \citep{Utomo2014, Hayward2015, Fumagalli2014}.
-At log(\textit{M$\star$/M$\odot$}) $>$ 9.5, dust emission dominates the radiative output of active star-forming galaxies \citep{Whitaker2017}, but in more passive systems, {\fontfamily{qcr}\selectfont Prospector} disentangles dust heating from older (t $>$ 100 Myr) stars, yielding SFRs lower by $\sim$0.1–1 dex \citep{Leja2019b}.
-By modeling these subtleties, {\fontfamily{qcr}\selectfont Prospector} therefore re-attributes some of the observed IR light to dust heating from older stars, breaking degeneracies among dust, age, and stellar mass.
-As a result, \citet{Leja2022} find the star-forming main sequence (SFMS) inferred by this framework lies $\sim$0.2–0.5 dex below traditional UV+IR estimates, implying an older and more massive universe.
+Modern SPS studies have moved beyond the four-to-six parameter models that left substantial systematic uncertainties \citep{BrinchmannEllis2000, Papovich2001, Shapley2001, Salim2007, Kriek2009, Maraston2010, Acquaviva2011} toward high-dimensional (N$\gtrsim$7) Bayesian frameworks \citep{HanHan2014, Leja2019a, Boquien2019, Bowman2020}. {\fontfamily{qcr}\selectfont Prospector-$\beta$} \citep{Wang2023} is a 17-parameter example that combines a nonparametric star formation history (SFH), a two-component dust attenuation model based on \citet{CharlotFall2000}, and dust emission powered via energy balance \citep{daCunha2008} with free dust emission parameters.
+The nonparametric SFH avoids the prior-driven biases in stellar mass, SFR, and age incurred when fixed functional forms are imposed \citep[$\gtrsim$0.1, 0.3, 0.2 dex respectively;][]{Carnall2019}.
+The two-component dust model separates birth-cloud attenuation around young stars from diffuse ISM attenuation \citep{Leja2017, Conroy2013}, mitigating the stellar mass underestimates experienced when a universal attenuation curve is assumed \citep{KriekConroy2013}.
+Finally, allowing polycyclic aromatic hydrocarbon (PAH) strengths to vary \citep{DraineLi2007, Leja2017, Leja2019b, Abdurro2021} enables more realistic estimates of dust re-emission.
+Together these flexibilities help break degeneracies among dust, age, and mass \citep{Leja2019a}.

-However, recent studies using modern methods remain limited to UV-MIR coverage \citep{Leja2019b, Leja2022, Mathews2023, Shivaei2024}, with the reddest filters reaching only 24\micron\ and lacking constraints on the IR SED past this.
-Yet redward of rest-frame 50\micron, dust emission makes up about two-thirds of the total IR luminosity \citep{Conroy2013}.
-To compensate, \citet{Leja2022} adopt a fixed IR template in their {\fontfamily{qcr}\selectfont Prospector} models, using its shape to derive the total IR luminosity and thereby the SFR \citep{Leja2019a}.
-Without direct FIR constraints, degeneracies among age, dust, and metallicity remain difficult to resolve, as all redden galaxy colors \citep{Papovich2001}.
+These modeling improvements translate into systematically different SFR estimates than those inferred from combined rest-UV and IR fluxes \citep{Daddi2007, KennicuttEvans2012, Whitaker2012, Whitaker2014}.
+UV+IR estimates remain broadly consistent for actively star-forming systems but can overestimate SFRs in galaxies with reduced star formation activity by up to $\sim$1 dex \citep{Utomo2014, Hayward2015, Fumagalli2014}, because some IR luminosity is reprocessed light from older ($>$100 Myr) stars rather than current star formation \citep{Leja2019b}.
+By disentangling these contributions, {\fontfamily{qcr}\selectfont Prospector} yields SFRs $\sim$0.1-1 dex lower in passive systems and a star-forming main sequence (SFMS) lying $\sim$0.2-0.5 dex below traditional UV+IR estimates \citep{Leja2022}, implying an older and more massive universe.
+However, recent studies employing these improved modeling methods remain limited to UV-MIR coverage \citep{Leja2019b, Leja2022, Mathews2023, Shivaei2024}, with the reddest filters reaching only 24\micron\ and lacking constraints on the IR SED past this.